-While planning your Thanksgiving feast, think of ways you can make your favorite entrees, sides, and desserts at home from scratch.
+While planning your Thanksgiving feast, think of ways you can make your favorite entrees, side dishes, and desserts at home from scratch.
 Instead of buying premade mashed potatoes, purchase russet potatoes in the bulk produce section at the store.
 This allows you to eliminate waste such as plastic trays, plastic wrap, and even a paper box.
 After preparing your dish you will only be left with the potato peels.
 The best part is, these peels can be placed in your compost bin at home!
 Composting your food scraps is so easy and will help create nutrient rich compost for your garden!

-Another part of your Thanksgiving feast you can swap out is your vegetable sides.
+Another part of your holiday meal you can swap out is your vegetable sides.
 Instead of buying canned green beans, purchase the loose green beans in the bulk produce section.
 Remember to bring a reusable produce bag, to transport your veggies home plastic-free.

 Lastly, instead of purchasing a premade pie crust, or pie from the grocery store, make your own at home.
 You will eliminate all the plastic and paper packaging plus you’ll get to feel the pride when everyone is swooning over how delicious it is!
 If you aren’t sure how to make homemade items for this Thanksgiving, check out The Zero Waste Vegan Cookbook or head over to Pinterest to find tons of recipes!

-Eating plant-based items is more sustainable than eating animal-based items.
-A plant-based diet requires fewer natural resources and is less taxing on the environment.
+Eating plant-based meals is more sustainable than eating animal-based items.
+A plant-based diet requires fewer natural resources and has a smaller environmental impact.
 Plant-based eating can be so fun and delicious for the entire family!

 Say Yes to Essential Oils